Chemical Eye Burns

 The next best step if possible is to find out what type of chemical you have been exposed to.
 You can look on the product label or call your regional Poison Control Center at (800) 222-1222 to find out more information about a specific chemical.

-If the chemical is an irritant (with a neutral pH) and symptoms are only minor or nonexistent, then you may monitor your condition at home with a call to your ophthalmologist (a medical doctor who specializes in eye care and surgery).
-Make sure the burn does not worsen.
-If it does, call your ophthalmologist to arrange an appointment for that day or go to the Emergency Room if an Ophthalmologist is not available.
+If the chemical is an irritant (with a neutral pH) and discomfort and blurred vision are only minor or nonexistent, then you may monitor your condition at home with a call to your ophthalmologist (a medical doctor who specializes in eye care and surgery).
+Make sure the irritation does not worsen.
+If it does, call your ophthalmologist to arrange an appointment for that day or go to the emergency room of the nearest hospital.

-If you have any question about the danger of a chemical, if you do not know what it is, or if you have significant symptoms, go immediately to the nearest hospital's emergency department.
+If you have any question about the danger of a chemical, if you do not know what it is, or if you have significant symptoms, go immediately to the nearest hospital's emergency room.